stujampur/xpmgla.github.io/_posts/2016-09-11-digital-human.md

 tags: [conference]
 comments: true
 ---
 The XPMGla team were accepted to the Digital Human conference at the Unversity of Strathcyde in September 2016.
-The group was represented at the conference by Irina, Elina and Stuart.
+The group was represented at the conference by Elina, Irina and Stuart.

 <a href="http://ewds.strath.ac.uk/Default.aspx?alias=ewds.strath.ac.uk/digihass2016"><img id="digitalhuman" src="/images/TheDigitalHuman_Face.jpg" style="width:70%; height:70%"></a>
 <br>